Subas-Acharya/COVID_Project/README.md

 Please refer to (archive link) for more information.

+## Datasets description:

 There are 8 datasets included here.
 One for the country (Nepal) and the rest for each of the 7 provinces.

-*Dataset descriptions:

 There are 7 columns in nepal dataset.
 1. Date